 |---|---|

-| She moves very fast — "love bombing" | She reacts disproportionately to small things |
+| She moves very fast — too fast ("love bombing") | She reacts disproportionately to small things |

 | She subtly cuts off your friends | She threatens suicide if you want to leave |

-| She tests your boundaries | She uses the children as a weapon |
+| She tests your boundaries and watches how you respond | She uses the children as a weapon |

-| She controls your phone | She files a police report while you are the victim |
+| She is charming to others, different at home | She files a police report while you are the victim |

 "But she has had a difficult life"

+Many victims minimize what is happening to them because they understand their partner's background.
 Understanding the origin of behavior does not mean you have to accept the behavior.
 You are not her therapist.
 You are her partner.